grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 1. Add the content of this markdown file to the `whats-new-in-vxx-x.md` file using the tags data to group items.

    If YouTube videos aren't yet in the body text of the entries, you'll need to add them later.
-To do this, generate another markdown file from the _What's new in Cloud_ and make updates from it in the `whats-new-in-vxx-x.md` file.
+To do this, generate another markdown file from the _What's new in Cloud_ closer to the release date and make updates in the `whats-new-in-vxx-x.md` file from it.

 1. A week before the release date, change the PR status from **Draft** to **Ready for Review** to signal to other stakeholders that the PR is now ready for any further review.